abhinavflac/Handeling-Missing-Values/Employee Database/README.md

 # Folder: Data Cleaning by removing missing or null  values.

-This folder contains scripts and files related to data cleaning operations, including the removal of missing or null values.
+This folder above contains scripts and files related to data cleaning operations, including the removal of missing or null values.

 ## Contents